 (for example, by incrementing the counter), you must call

 setState() to signal the framework to update the user

 For an example of managing state, see the MyApp template

 Having separate state and widget objects lets other widgets treat stateless and stateful widgets in the same way, without being concerned about losing state.
 Rather than needing to hold on to a child to preserve its state, the parent is free to create a new instance of the child without losing the child’s persistent state.
 The framework does all the work of finding and reusing existing state objects when appropriate.

 Now that you’re familiar with the basic structure and principles of the Flutter framework, along with how to build apps and make them interactive, you’re ready to start developing and iterating.

-- Follow the Flutter Getting Started guide.
+- Try the Flutter tutorials.